rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![pic of user story](sprint2pics/pic29.png)

 #### 1. What is the issue?
 This user story had an issue with the top margin for all index pages being too large.
 This was controlled by the global CSS class `.defaultContainer`.
-Also, the "Job Site" title in `JobSites/Index` view was outside of its `.defaultContainer` and it needed to be inside of it.
+Also, the "Job Sites" title in `JobSites/Index` view was outside of its `.defaultContainer` and it needed to be inside of it.

 ###### App showing top margin being too large and "Job Sites" title outside of its container (before fix)
 ![App before fix](sprint2pics/pic30.png)

 #### 2. Why is this an issue?
 I went to `Content/site.css` (responsible for the global CSS styling), located the `.defaultContainer` CSS class, and found that the margin was not set appropriately.
-Then I went to `JobSites/Index` view and found the `h2` for the "Job Sites" title outside of the `.defaultContainer`.
+Then I went to `JobSites/Index` view and found the `h2` for the "Job Sites" title outside of its `.defaultContainer`.

 ###### `Content/site.css` showing `.defaultContainer` having 10% margin on all sides (before fix)
 ```css